-So much information about the growing prevalence and problems associated with Alzheimer's and related dementias (ADRD) has been in the news.
-The recent writings and statements have had a sense of urgency to find solutions to this growing concern.
-Solutions exist in the form of non-pharmacologic interventions that have been shown to minimize dementia-related problems.
-However, solutions can not be implemented without proper training.
+So much information about the growing prevalence of Alzheimer’s and related dementias has been in the news.
+The reports have had a sense of urgency that we find solutions to this growing issue.
+Solutions exist in the form of nonpharmacologic interventions that have been shown to minimize dementia-related problems.
+However, solutions cannot be implemented without proper training.

 We must all dig deep inside to find the strength to advocate for quality of life for those with ADRD.
 We must make our case for all therapy staff and other professionals to receive the dementia training they need to be able to assess and treat those with mild to severe dementia.

 We must use the training we have to make real changes to the quality of life, functional performance, safety, and health of those we serve.
 When we facilitate successes, we must share the results with others through informal conversations, care plan meetings, published articles, and research.

 We must take every opportunity we have to educate families and direct caregivers.
 This can be through skilled service as a part of the maintenance program training.
 It can be a part of staff in-services and family speaking engagements.

 We must encourage leadership to understand the many benefits of sending their staff through dementia training that is abilities-focused and has a congruent frame of reference between all disciplines.
 Training benefits can include better QI results (e.g., less weight loss, fewer falls, and less depression); better resident, staff, family, and surveyor satisfaction; and increases in revenue through therapy use and census.